dkebler/landingpage-guide/content/sections/install.md

 link_text = "Install"
 # align = "left"
 +++
-This guide was written for someone with little or no experience using Hugo or with (CSS/Javascript/HTML).
-If you are experienced then go to the [quick start - TL;DR ](#quick).
+First off...If you are an experienced Hugo user then go to the [quick start - TL;DR ](#quick).

 ### The Tools

-To be able to make your own cusomtized landing pages quickly and easily you'll need to install minimum of two tools and then grab a copy of this guide's source respository to use as a starter.
-The absolute minimum tools you'll need to install are
+To be able to make your own cusomtized landing pages quickly and easily you'll need to install minimum of two tools and then grab a copy of this starter page's files to get you rolling.
+The absolute minimum tools you'll need to install are two

-{{< link url="https://gohugo.io/overview/introduction/" text="Hugo" display="tab" >}}  - a static site Generator
+### 1. {{< link url="https://gohugo.io/overview/introduction/" text="Hugo" display="tab" >}}  - a static site Generator

-{{< youtube 7G6TcT1liQw >}}
+{{< youtube id="7G6TcT1liQw" caption="Video - How to install Hugo on Windows" >}}

 {{< box btn-bar >}}
 {{< link type="btn" icon="download" url="https://github.com/spf13/hugo/releases/download/v0.19/hugo_0.19_Windows-64bit.zip" text="Hugo for Windows" >}}